paidbywork/magicsmiles/README.md

 # magicsmiles
-A frontend site for Magi Smile Dental
+A frontend site for Magic Smile Dental